First Secretary of State

-First Secretary of State is an office that is sometimes held by a minister of the Crown in the Government of the United Kingdom.
-The office indicates seniority, including over all other secretaries of state.
-The office is not always in use, so there have sometimes been extended gaps between successive holders.
+First Secretary of State is an office that is sometimes held by a minister of the Crown in the Government of the United Kingdom held by the most senior secretary of state.
+The office is not always in use, but is usually the designated deputy of the prime minister making them the second highest ranking minister, unless a Deputy Prime Minister has been appointed.

 The office frequently serves the same political functions as that of Deputy Prime Minister, and while there have been occasions when the two titles have existed at the same time, Prime Ministers historically have tended to designate one or the other (or neither).
-The office is currently vacant.
-The most recent person to hold the title was Dominic Raab from 2019 to 2021, which ended when the title was swapped for Deputy Prime Minister instead in 2022.
+As of July 2026, the office is held by Louise Haigh, last having been held by Dominic Raab from 2019 to 2021, which ended when the title was swapped for Deputy Prime Minister in 2021.

 Constitutional position

 Like the deputy prime minister, the first secretary enjoys no right of automatic succession to the office of Prime Minister.
-However, when Prime Minister Boris Johnson was moved to an intensive care unit on 6 April 2020, after contracting COVID-19, First Secretary Dominic Raab was asked "to deputise for him where necessary."
+When Prime Minister Boris Johnson was moved to an intensive care unit on 6 April 2020, after contracting COVID-19, First Secretary Dominic Raab was asked "to deputise for him where necessary."

 The office temporarily enjoyed some greater constitutional footing between when it was incorporated as a corporation sole in 2002 and having all of its remaining functions transferred in 2008.
 During most of this time, John Prescott was First Secretary.

 History

 In 1962, R.A.
 Butler was the first person to be appointed to the office, in part to avoid earlier royal objections to the office of Deputy Prime Minister.
 The office gave Butler ministerial superiority over the rest of the Cabinet and indicated that he was second-in-command.
 Harold Wilson appointed three people to the office between 1964 and 1970, but it has been noted by Anthony Seldon et al. that the office may have caught on "more as an ego-massager than for functional reasons."

-Later, Michael Heseltine and John Prescott held the office alongside being Deputy Prime Minister.
-The two offices have only existed concurrently with different holders in David Cameron's coalition government, wherein Liberal Democrat Leader Nick Clegg was appointed Deputy Prime Minister while Conservative William Hague was First Secretary.
+Later, Michael Heseltine and John Prescott held the office and also that of Deputy Prime Minister.
+The two offices have only existed concurrently with different holders in David Cameron's coalition government, in which Liberal Democrat Leader Nick Clegg was appointed Deputy Prime Minister while Conservative William Hague was First Secretary.

 Responsibilities

+The gov.uk website states the offices responsibilities as.